keraton/Functional-Gherkin/README.md

 Because of this need, most likely when we write a BDD implementation we write a statefull programation.
 And unfortunately statefull programmation is hard, hard to maintain and harder to scale.

-This is why a functional gherkin is interesting, with a discipline and a set of new gherkin instruction we can keep our BDD stateless, therefor easiest to maintain.
+This is why a functional gherkin is interesting, with a discipline and a set of new gherkin instruction we can keep our BDD stateless, therefor easier to maintain.

 ## Reference